petershin/liferay-learn/docs/dxp/latest/en/site-building/displaying-content/using-display-page-templates/configuring-seo-and-open-graph.md

 1. Open the *Site Menu* (![Site Menu](../../../images/icon-product-menu.png)), navigate to *Design* &rarr; *Page Templates*, and click on the *Display Page Templates* tab.

+   !!! note
+      You can also configure SEO and Open Graph for other types of pages (e.g., content pages).
+To do that, navigate to *Site Builder* &rarr; *Pages* and continue with the next step.

    ![Go to the display page templates tab.](./configuring-seo-and-open-graph/images/01.png)

 1. Click *Actions* (![Actions icon](./../../../images/icon-actions.png)) for the desired template and select *Edit*.
 When editing the template, click *Options* (![Options icon](./../../../images/icon-options.png)) on the application bar and click *Configure* (![Configure icon](../../../images/icon-cog.png)).